iter8-tools/iter8/mkdocs/docs/contributing.md

 2. The markdown files for Iter8 docs are located under the `iter8/mkdocs/docs` folder.

-You will see live updates to [http://localhost:8000](http://localhost:8000) as you update markdown files in the `iter8/mkdocs` folder.
+You will see live updates to [http://localhost:8000](http://localhost:8000) as you update the above files.

 ## Contributing an Iter8 tutorial
 All iter8 tutorials include e2e tests, either as [part of GitHub Actions workflows](https://github.com/iter8-tools/iter8/blob/master/.github/workflows/knative-e2e-tests.yaml) or as a standalone test script [like this one](https://github.com/iter8-tools/iter8/blob/master/samples/knative/mirroring/e2etest.sh) if they require more resources than what is available in GitHub Actions workflows.
 When contributing a tutorial, please include relevant e2e tests.